 Jamaican Cornmeal Porridge

-Creamy, delicious, and healthy, this Jamaican Cornmeal Porridge makes for a hearty, filling, and warming breakfast.
-It comes together in under 30 minutes using basic ingredients.
-Make it over the stovetop or in an instant pot using my easy recipe (vegetarian, gluten-free).
+Creamy and delicious, this Jamaican Cornmeal Porridge is a hearty, filling, and warming breakfast.
+Use my easy recipe to make it over the stovetop or in an instant pot.

-Here are some of my other favorite breakfast recipes that you must try – Pitaya Bowl, Greek Omelette, Instant Pot Oatmeal, Scrambled Egg Whites.
+Here are some of my other favorite breakfast recipes: Oreo Pancakes, Pitaya Bowl, Greek Omelette, Scrambled Egg Whites, and Pumpkin Spice Granola.

 About Jamaican Cornmeal Porridge

-Jamaican Cornmeal Porridge is a super delicious and warming staple Caribbean breakfast that will definitely join your weekly menu as soon as you try it.
-It is made by cooking fine cornmeal with water, earthy spices, and coconut milk until it comes to a porridge-like consistency.
+Jamaican Cornmeal Porridge is a super delicious and warming staple Caribbean breakfast that will join your weekly menu as soon as you try it.

-This breakfast dish is creamy, full of flavors, and very aromatic.
-Also called “Cog” or “Pop”, this breakfast food is a part of the breakfast menu at almost all Jamaican households and some of the homes of the Caribbean Islands.
+It is creamy, full of flavors, and very aromatic.
+Also called “Cog” or “Pop,” this breakfast food is a part of the breakfast menu at almost all Jamaican households and some of the homes of the Caribbean Islands.

-Jamaican believes that this creamy cornmeal porridge makes babies healthy and strong and for adults, it is a great hot and hearty breakfast that is affordable and keeps them full for a long time.
+Jamaicans believe that this creamy cornmeal porridge makes babies strong, and for adults, it is a great hot and hearty breakfast that is affordable and keeps them full for a long time.

-Jamaican cornmeal porridge recipe with coconut milk tastes like a combination of traditional porridge and grits.
-It has a corny flavor from the cornmeal, sweetness from coconut milk, vanilla extract, and condensed milk, and warmth and spice from cinnamon and nutmeg.
+Jamaican cornmeal porridge with coconut milk tastes like a combination of traditional porridge and grits.
+The cornmeal gives it a corny flavor, and coconut milk, vanilla extract, and condensed milk sweeten it.
+Cinnamon and nutmeg add warmth and spice.

 This Jamaican porridge is not too heavy on the stomach and tastes great with a topping of your favorite fruits.
 It is naturally gluten-free and can be easily made vegan.